lfresard/github_tutorial/README.md

 ## 6. Undoing mistakes

+### Reverting (undoing) a commit

-I delete a file, and then realize it was important only after committing the change.
+Say we delete a file, and then realize it was important only after committing the change.

 ```
 DN52eo2r:example_github_repo git rm super_cool_scrip_idea.py